Learn 12 Steps of Alcoholics Anonymo...

 How do the 12 Steps of AA fit into a recovery program?

-Though none of the following are requirements, doing step work often goes hand-in-hand with reading the Big Book, joining a support group, and attending step meetings.
+Although everyone has a unique recovery journey, doing step work often goes hand in hand with reading the Big Book, joining a support group, and attending step meetings.

 For many people, addiction comes with isolation, and healing truly begins in connection with others.
 Therefore, joining AA groups and attending meetings are highly encouraged to support one’s Twelve Step work.